Effie-Li/FFBP/tutorials/setting_up/installing_software.md

 sess = tf.Session();\
 print(sess.run(hello));"
 ```
-If you see something saying "Hello, TensorFlow!", you're good to go!
+If you see something saying "Hello, TensorFlow!" (after some other lines), you're good to go!

 ### 4) Jupyter and other assorted packages